jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### Connection draining

 This is a setting to control connection timeout and reconnect when an instance is not responding.
 It is to set up the time to complete “in-flight requests”.
 When an instance is "draining", ELB stops sending new requests to the instance.
-THe time out can be adjusted, depending of the application, from 1 to 3600 seconds, default is 300 seconds, or disabled (set value to 0).
+The time out can be adjusted, depending of the application, from 1 to 3600 seconds, default is 300 seconds, or disabled (set value to 0).

 ### Auto Scaling Group (ASG)